OlleMattsson/pbna/README.md

 ## development

-start database: `docker compose up postgres` in another terminal, start admin frontend `DATABASE_URL=postgres://pbna_pguser:pbna_pgpw@localhost/pbna_pgdb npm run dev`

-Alternatively use the convenience script
+While developing it can be convenient to run the containers separately.
+This makes it possible to reload containers as needed.
+One way of achieving this is to run the following commands in separate terminals.

+### start backend
+1. cd to the `keystone` folder
+2. In terminal 1, Start database: `npm run startpg`.
+This is an alias for `docker compose up postgres`
+3. In terminal 2, Start keystone backend `npm run dev`

+### start frontend
+1. cd to `frontend` folder
-`npm run devpg`
+2. In terminal 3, Start frontend `npm run start`

+The keystone server runs on http://localhost:3000
+The frontend client runs on http://localhost:8080

 ## running prouction
-`docker compose up --build`
+In the project root, run `docker compose up --build` This starts all the containers

 # license
 Copyright 2023 Mattssoft Ab (www.mattssoft.com)